The Story Behind Root + Revel and How I Healed My Body

 Eventually, I decided to make a career out of my love for food and became a professional food writer.
 I spent the next five years eating my way around the world, exploring cultures through their cuisines and trying intoxicating foreign ingredients whose memory always lingered long after the last bite.
 Foie gras in Bordeaux.
 Otoro tuna in Japan.
 Truffle tagliatelle in Tuscany.
 Fish sauce and Issan sausage in Thailand.
 Smoked eggplant and lamb in Istanbul.
 Live scallops plucked directly from Australian waters.
 Grilled pork and noodles on the streets of Vietnam.

 Now I know what you’re thinking: I must weigh 300 pounds.
 But the truth is, for most of my life, I’ve looked pretty healthy from the outside.
 I’ve always been fairly slim, exercised a few days a week, ate light when I wasn’t eating for work, and learned the very valuable skill of tasting, rather than gorging, early on in my career.
-And I generally focused my eating on real, whole foods, rather than processed, packaged junk.
+And I generally focused my eating on whole foods, rather than more processed or filler foods.
 For all intents and purposes, I was healthy.
 Or so I thought.
-Everything started to change about two years ago.
+Everything started to change about seven years ago.

 Knocked Off Kilter